Best Boracay Activities for Families

 Boracay isn’t all beaches and water.
 There are some great places to eat on the island as well.
 For those looking for something quick and easy, Yellow Cab Pizza is a delicious comfort food worth trying.
 They have a few locations scattered throughout the island.
 Christina’s cousin Angelie highly recommended Jonah’s Fruitshack as a delicious option for great food right on the beach.
 They have a location right on the border of Station 1 and 2 near Willy’s Rock.

 If you are looking for the best restaurants in Boracay for local eats, Nonie’s was a restaurant that we were dying to try but had to cancel our reservations due to timing.
 It’s located at the border between Station 2 and Station 3.
-Lemon Cafe in D’Mall was one of our favourite places for lunch.
+Lemon Cafe in D’Mall was one of our favorite places for lunch.
 The food is fresh and fun, and the kids absolutely loved the fruit shakes.

 But the restaurant we loved the most was Pig Out Bistro.
 Pig Out Bistro is small so wait times can be very long (we waited about 45 minutes).
 But if you can hold out, then you’ll be greeted by great seafood dishes and tasty takes on pub grub.
 We really loved the green oysters.